DTEX CUSTOMER SUPPORT SERVICES

 DATA VOLUMES AND RETENTION

-The standard DTEX server specifications hosted on AWS (“DTEX AWS Specifications”) includes the following:
+The standard DTEX Analytics Server specifications hosted on AWS (“DTEX AWS Specifications”) includes the following:

-- For customers deploying the Focused Observation module in AWS, storage and processing requirements allow for the number of concurrent recordings specified in your quote at a resolution of 1380 x 830 and up to 8 hours of recordings per endpoint per day.
-If the Customer selects a higher resolution or a greater than normal video capture time frame, it is the customers responsibility to reduce the number of concurrent recordings accordingly to avoid any potential performance or storage issues.
-Additional storage and processing can be specified at the Customer’s request.
+- For Customers deploying the Focused Observation module in AWS, storage and processing requirements allow for the number of concurrent recordings specified in the associated Order Form, or up to 5% of total licensed Focused Observation endpoints if concurrent recordings are not specified, at a resolution of 1380 x 830 for up to 8 hours of recordings per endpoint per day.
+Customization can be specified at the Customer’s request.

-- The DTEX solution provides granular configuration options and dashboards for use by Customer to actively review and control incoming data volumes from endpoints.
-After commissioning, Customer is ultimately responsible for ensuring per endpoint data volumes remain within acceptable limits as defined in the DTEX AWS Specifications.
+- The Software provides granular configuration options and dashboards for use by Customer to actively review and control incoming data volumes from endpoints.
+After deployment, Customer is ultimately responsible for ensuring per endpoint data volumes remain within acceptable limits as defined in the DTEX Cloud Specifications.
 DTEX reviews and provides a default configuration in which the necessary filters are applied during commissioning.
-Should these filters be modified, or new data points introduced, such that the average data volume limit exceeds DTEX AWS Specifications, server performance may be adversely affected, and the agreed performance SLA will be void.
-Alternatively, the server architecture can be scaled to meet the additional data volume at Customer expense.
+Should these filters be modified, or new data points introduced, such that the average data volume limit exceeds DTEX Cloud Specifications, DAS performance may be adversely affected, and the agreed performance SLA will be void.
+Alternatively, DAS architecture can be scaled to meet the additional data volume at Customer expense.

-- The standard DTEX Analytics Server configuration allows for single node redundancy and commands to perform periodic backups of collected data.
+- The standard DTEX Analytics Server configuration allows for single node redundancy and periodic backups of collected data.
 Any additional storage costs beyond DTEX AWS Specifications is Customer’s responsibility.
 No allowance for fail-over, or redundancy across AWS availability zones is provided in the standard specification.

-- The DTEX platform provides a resilient data path such that if a catastrophic server failure were to occur, all endpoints with the DTEX Collector will continue to cache new data.
-Using the default endpoint settings, the cache is set to allow enough storage to ensure all new activities will continue to be collected during a server outage.
-If the standard backup and archive maintenance plans are followed, the maximum risk of data loss will be 24 hours.
-If the DTEX application in AWS experiences a down-time event, DTEX will ensure it is back up and running within two (2) business days.
-DTEX provides alternative architectures to support higher levels of availability than the standard reference architecture, the costs associated with any agreed architectures which exceed the standard specification will be Customer’s responsibility.
-Considerations for highly available architecture include geographic and data redundancy.
+- The Software provides a resilient data path such that if a catastrophic failure of DAS were to occur, all endpoints with the DTEX Forwarder will continue to cache new data.
+Using the default endpoint settings, the cache is set to allow enough storage to ensure all new activities will continue to be collected during a DAS outage.
+The standard Recovery Point Objective (RPO) for the Software is within 1 Normal Business Day and the standard Recovery Time Objective (RTO) is within 2 Normal Business Days.
+Custom architectures to support higher levels of available and/or alternative RPOs/RTOs can be scoped upon request.

 - Should the customer request for DTEX to retain data beyond the standard specification for operational reasons the expense of this retention will be passed onto Customer.
 In the event of DTEX retaining data for operational reasons the Customer will be responsible for the formal archiving and backup of data beyond the standard specification.